 This post may contain affiliate links.
 Please read my disclosure.

-These cheese and chive scones are buttery with a crumbly edge that just melt in your mouth, making for a great savory scone option.
+These cheese and chive scones are buttery with a crumbly edge that just melt in your mouth, making for a great savory scone option that works great on its own or paired with a soup or salad.
+Simple to make, they can be customized with additional ingredients like bacon or garlic for some extra flavors.

 I'm all about scones these days - from raspberry and white chocolate scones to chocolate chip scones to blackberry scones.